Aditya4068/cities-population-visualizer/README.md

 # cities-population-visualizer

-This is a visualization tool which plots the major cities of the world according to their population.
+This is a visualization tool which plots the major cities of the world on a map according to their population.